F-Tahir/ObjectTracker-Hons/README.md

 - [X] Add alpha option to automatic tracking overlay color
 - [ ] Fix bugs with changing between tracking modes when initialising template
 - [ ] Fix bug where app crashes if a template is not selected but user unfreezes preview
-- [ ] Add code to clear the selected template each time automatic tracking is initialized again
+- [ ] Add code to clear the selected template each time automatic tracking is initialized again (All 3 bugs 1 day)
-- [ ] Look into camera control (such as zoom, white balance) to potentially improve tracking
+- [ ] Look into camera control (such as zoom, white balance) to potentially improve tracking (1 day)
-- [ ] Add code to access sensor (accelerometer and gyroscope for now) readings (more info to come)
+- [ ] Add code to access sensor (accelerometer and gyroscope for now) readings (more info to come) (Rest of time until 9th Jan)
     - [ ] Figure out reasonable sensor polling time
     - [ ] Append sensor data to some file